sarsamurmu/reboost/packages/core/README.md

 ```shell
 npm init @reboost/create
 ```
-Then it will ask you to choose template from [available templates](/packages/create-app/README.md#available-templates).
+Then it will ask you to choose a template from [available templates](/packages/create-app/README.md#available-templates).

 After that, open the directory where your app is extracted, install dependencies,